gottesmm/gottesmm.github.io/drafts/sil-ownership-model.md

    predecessor terminators.
 This means that the rules around ``Forwarding`` and ``Reborrow`` operands apply to any such SILPhiArguments.

-3. Any SILArgument with ``Guaranteed`` ownership is not required to have pairing ``end_borrow``s.
+3. Any SILArgument with ``Borrowed`` ownership is not required to have pairing ``end_borrow``s.
 This is because a ``SILFunctionArgument`` naturally has an ``end_borrow`` like scope (the function itself) and ``SILPhiArgument``s with ``Guaranteed`` ownership rely on the ``end_borrow`` set of its incoming